Nikon Buckmaster 3-9x40mm Riflescope

 Our view of the 100 yard targets was bright and clear.
 Sharpness and contrast were good, and lens flare was well suppressed.
 The Nicoplex reticle is just about right, easy to see and offering a precise point of aim.
 The conventional focus and zoom controls worked properly.

-The truth is that testing mid-line scopes from reputable manufacturers such as Nikon, Sightron, Leupold and Weaver is generally pretty boring--in a positive sense.
+The truth is that testing mid-line scopes from reputable manufacturers such as Nikon, Sightron, Bushnell, Leupold and Weaver is generally pretty boring--in a positive sense.
 Everything works as advertised and there are seldom any problems to report.
-And so it was with the Buckmaster 3-9x40mm scope.
+So it was with the Buckmaster 3-9x40mm scope.

 The weather during the deer hunting season was generally mild; only once did we hunt in the rain.
 On that occasion the scope proved that it was indeed waterproof and fog proof, just as Nikon claimed.

 In summation, the Nikon Buckmaster 3-9x40mm riflescope passed with flying colors.
-Bob and I gave it two thumbs up.
 It is a good scope at a good price and a good value.
-Nikon is famous for fine optics and reliable products, and this scope will help to maintain that reputation.
+Nikon is world famous for fine optics and reliable products and this scope will help to maintain that reputation.